zedr/pycon17-bitcoin/PITCHME.md

    - Crypto
    - Finance
  2. We will take unsafe shortcuts
+ 3. A subset of Bitcoin, not all of it (e.g. no wallets)
- 3. First time I run this workshop! (be kind, be patient)
+ 4. First time I run this workshop! (be kind, be patient)
+ 5. "Type along" style; diverge at your own risk!

 ---
 # Please